PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ### Behavior :
 - The wallet opens a window to ask if you agree to add this token in the display list.
 If you agree, returns `true`.
 - The optional parameters are useless, as they are automatically recovered from the blockchain.
 Whatever you provide, only the blockchain data are used.
-- If the address is not an ERC20, the result is `false`.
+- If the address is not an ERC20, the method fails.
 - If the token is already displayed, the result is `true`.
 ### Example :
 ```typescript